GRU-M4573r/chatbottest-com/Answering.md

 Does it use rich media elements like buttons, carrousels, rich lists, persistent menu, quick reply, buttons...?

 Is the use of those rich media elements consistent in all the chatbot interactions?
-Carousels are normally used under the same circustances, as rich list do...
+Carousels are normally used under the same circumstances, as rich list do...

 Do you think that those elements are properly used or they might be some easier solutions?